A practical guide to Zendesk AI automation in 2026

 Automating L1 and repetitive inquiries

-This is the classic use case for support AI.
-You can configure Zendesk AI Agents to answer frequently asked questions like "Where's my package?" or "How do I reset my password?" by pulling information directly from your help center articles.
+This is a core strength of Zendesk.
+You can configure Zendesk AI Agents to handle common questions like "Where's my package?" by pulling information directly from your help center.

 Assisting human agents with the AI copilot